itchyny/lightline.vim/README.md

 The lightline.vim plugin provides multiple colorschemes to meet your editor colorscheme.
 Do not be confused, editor colorscheme rules how codes look like in buffers and lightline.vim has independent colorscheme feature, which rules how the statusline looks like.

-If you use the wombat colorscheme, add the following settings to your `.vimrc`
+If you are using wombat colorscheme, add the following setting to your `.vimrc`,
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',